Published March 22, 2023

 Community advisory boards (CABs) are a helpful tool for researchers to really know their community of impact.
 What are your thoughts on the use and importance of CABs?

 PNWNY relies heavily on input from the community to ensure we are meeting the needs of those we serve.
-CABs provide the opportunity to learn about unmet needs and how to best serve individuals with disabilities, their families, and the professionals that serve them.
+CABs provide the opportunity to learn about unmet needs and how to best serve individuals, their families, and the professionals that serve them.
 A CAB can be a valuable link between the efforts of researchers and the realities of the work within communities — both researchers, and, in this instance, Parent Network of WNY can greatly benefit from differing and shared perspectives and voices.

-Is there anything else you would like to share about Parent Network?
-And what’s the best way to keep up with your calendar?
+What’s the best way to keep up with your calendar?